auto-pilot

 They sound like someone trying to prove they still exist.

-And this is coming from someone who used to grind every spice to make Thai curry paste from scratch, both green and red, mind you.
+And this is coming from someone who used to grind every spice for Thai curry paste from scratch, both green and red, mind you.

 Messages from people I love sit unread.